Jody Gage

 Joseph William "Jody" Gage (born November 29, 1959) is a Canadian former professional ice hockey right winger.
 He was drafted in the third round, 45th overall, by the Detroit Red Wings in the 1979 NHL Entry Draft.

-Biography

-As a youth, Gage played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Toronto.

-Gage played junior hockey in the Ontario Hockey Association from 1976–79 with the St. Catharines Fincups, Hamilton Fincups, and Kitchener Rangers before turning pro in 1979–80, splitting time with the Kalamazoo Wings of the International Hockey League and the Adirondack Red Wings of the American Hockey League.
-In his AHL debut on October 11, 1979, Gage scored four goals in an 8-3 win over the Hershey Bears.
-With his help, Adirondack would win the Calder Cup championship in 1981.

-Prior to the 1985–86 season, Gage signed with the Buffalo Sabres as a free agent and was assigned to the AHL's Rochester Americans, where Gage would soon become one of the important figures in the history of the franchise.
-His Amerks debut was a mirror image of his AHL debut in 1979, scoring four goals in a win over Hershey.
-In ten seasons, Gage became the Amerks' all-time leader in games played (653), points (728), goals (351), and assists (377).
+In ten seasons, Gage became the Rochester Americans' all-time leader in games played (653), points (728), goals (351), and assists (377).
 Gage won the Les Cunningham Award in 1987–88 after a 60-goal season (second player in league history to accomplish this feat).
 He was the third player in AHL history to score 1000 points, the fifth player to play 1000 AHL games, and the fifth member of the AHL's 500-goal club.
 Gage led Rochester to a Calder Cup in 1986–87 and back to the Calder Cup Finals in 1989–90, 1990–91, and 1992–93.

 The man dubbed "Mr. Amerk" retired during the 1995–96 season and finished his AHL career with 504 goals, 1,048 points, seven 40-goal seasons, and 51 playoff goals.
 In 68 career NHL games with Detroit and Buffalo, Gage totaled 14 goals, 15 assists, and 26 penalty minutes.
-Immediately after his retirement, Gage accepted a position as Assistant General Manager and helped the Amerks capture the 1995–96 Calder Cup championship in a thrilling seven-game series over the defending champion Portland Pirates.
+Immediately after his retirement, Gage accepted a position as assistant general manager and helped the Amerks capture the 1995–96 Calder Cup championship over the defending champion Portland Pirates.

+Early life

+Gage was born on November 29, 1959, in Toronto, Ontario, Canada.
+He is one of four children, and his father John worked two jobs to support the family.
+Growing up in North York, Gage originally played as a goaltender before switching to a forward position.

+Career

+As a youth, Gage played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Toronto.
+Gage played for the Toronto Young Nationsis midget team before being drafted by the St. Catharines Fincups in the Ontario Major Junior Hockey League (OMJHL).
+A team scout had originally attended the game to watch another player but was encouraged by Gage's father to watch him as well.
+Gage was drafted in the fifth round of the 1976 OMJHL draft, but was described by Fincups head coach as being "probably the best fifth-rounder in the history of the league."
+However, shortly after joining the Fincups for the 1976–77 season, Gage suffered a knee injury and missed over a month of game play.
+In his return on December 7, Gage scored a goal and two assists against the Kitchener Rangers.
+He played for the Fincups in St. Catharine's and Hamilton before being traded to the Rangers during the 1977–78 season.